larssonhthomas-afk/writebase-docs/docs/30markdown-compatible.md

 `New Paragraph.
 Is this with linebreaks in HTML or does it just become one long, long row?`

-Combine with before.
+Could you combine with before?
 New row.

 **bold**
 *italic*